angerhang/angerhang.github.io/_posts/2022-11-10-why_human_activity_recognition_is_far_from_solved.md

 Another reason why HAR can be challenging is that we need an evolving activity definition to account for everything that we want to capture.
 As new hardware surfaces, we need to have novel gesture recognition to improve the human-computer interaction (HCI) process.
 For example, Apple Watch's battery doesn't last very long, so the Watch tries to preserve the battery by keeping the screen dim until a specific uplift motion is detected.
 The lift detector is designed to capture when the user looks at the watch.
 This motion is unique and specific to the type of device.
 A general HAR model won't be able to capture this type of motion, hence, adding more complexity to the HAR model development.

 Finally, something might be fundamentally wrong with how we treat an activity class.
 The current state-of-the-art HAR models often assign one activity class to a fixed-length window, e.g. 10 seconds.
 In a three-class classification where we try to discriminate between ``walk``, ``run`` and ``sleep``,  the model receives the same penalty in training regardless of whether the model misclassifies ``walk`` as ``sleep`` or ``run``.
 The main reason for the undifferentiated penalty is that the model assumes that all the classes have an equal distance in the label space (Figure 2 left).
 The commonly used one-hot encoding label format exemplifies the equal-distance assumption.
 To mimic the true-distance label distribution (Figure 2 right), the model should receive a greater penalty if a ``walk`` sample is mistaken as ``sleep`` than ``run``.
-Many studies have tried to convert the discrete input format into a continuous representation that reflects the data similarities as seen in language learning.
+Many studies have tried to convert the discrete input format into a continuous representation that reflects the data similarities as seen in language learning like word2vector.
 However, much less work has been done in the representation learning of the label space for HAR.
 To help resolve this issue, when annotating the data, we shouldn't only just assign a window with one label.
 For ambiguous cases especially, we might benefit from noting down all the possible labels for a window.
 Then, we could employ techniques such as [soft label learning](https://ojs.aaai.org/index.php/HCOMP/article/view/21986) to enhance our model performance.

 <img src="/assets/images/act.png" alt="Figure 2: Equal distance label space vs true distance labe space"  style="width: 100%; display:block; margin: 0 auto;"/>

 ## II.
-Hetergenous benchmark baselines
+Heterogeneous benchmark baselines
 **The benchmark datasets for HAR are so heterogeneous that as a field, we don't know how to make an apple-to-apple comparison for different modelling techniques.** In popular machine learning conferences nowadays, there is a big emphasis on beating the *state-of-the-art* performance on existing benchmarks.
 In the field of computer vision, for example, one can evaluate a new method on [ImageNet](https://www.image-net.org) or [COCO](https://cocodataset.org/#home); if a paper proposes an algorithm that beats the current best model on these benchmark datasets, then that paper becomes the new *state-of-the-art*.
 How much a contribution a paper largely depends on the performance difference between the proposed algorithm and the existing best method.
 When a well-recognized benchmark exists, it is easy to make an apple-to-apple comparison between different methods.
 However, in HAR, we don't have a well-recognized benchmark yet, which makes it much harder to identify the method with the best performance.